 Overview

-The Peer Mentoring programme links a professional Mentor to provide guidance and support to a Mentee, with a focus on the individual’s specific needs e.g. professional development, career goals or work-life balance.
-The aim is to encourage autonomy and self-development to help build and maintain the Mentee’s own resilience and wellbeing.
+Our Peer Mentoring programme links a professional Mentor to provide guidance and support to a mentee, with a focus on the individual’s specific needs e.g. professional development, career goals or work-life balance.
+The aim is to encourage autonomy and self-development to help build and maintain the mentee’s own resilience and wellbeing.

 Who is it for?

 Mentees are looking to lead their own professional or self-development, ready to reflect and exchange with others to identify their skills and gaps in their skillset, and to progress and broaden their horizons.
-Mentoring can help with increasing your motivation, working through transitions positively and managing your workload.
-Mentoring is not merely for crisis management, it can support you achieve your goals through all stages of your career.
+Mentoring can help with increasing motivation, working through transitions positively and managing workload.
+Mentoring is not merely for crisis management; it can support individuals achieve their goals through all stages of their career.

 - Managing priorities